immersivecognition/unity-experiment-framework/README.md

 # UXF - Unity Experiment Framework
 A set of components which simplify human behaviour experiments developed in the Unity engine.
 This is the development project, if you want to download the package, see [Releases](https://github.com/jackbrookes/unity-experiment-framework/releases/latest).

+If you have developed a project using UXF please [let me know](http://twitter.com/jackbrookes)!

 ## Get started

 1. Import the latest ```UXF.unitypackage``` [release](https://github.com/jackbrookes/unity-experiment-framework/releases/latest) to your existing Unity project.